MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-power-platform-governance-part-0.md

 People and their behavior will impact organizational goals, which is why tools and services are available to help users achieve them.
 Accordingly, a governance concept needs to be user-centric to achieve tech intensity.

 In my experience, many organizations do not have a specific Power Platform governance concept at all as they did not clearly define their goals with Power Platform yet.
 Therefore, the rules for usage are often vague: Either they are too restrictive and leave little to no room for maneuver, or they are virtually non-existent.
 Too strict rules often result in poor user adoption (and thus poor ROI) and lead to shadow IT solutions.
-If there are no or hardly any rules enforced, this often leads to a wild and uncontrolled sprawl of apps, poor overview and thus resulting security gaps.
+If there are no or hardly any rules enforced, this often leads to a wild and uncontrolled sprawl of apps, poor overview and thus resulting in security gaps.
+Moreover, it also leads to administrators having to respond suddenly and unplanned to urgent matters.

-// feuerloescher taetigkeiten, unerwartet,unplanbar
+If there's one thing I don't want, it's unplanned tasks that grab my attention directly.
+The less governance rules are clearly formulated, the more likely you have to step in unexpectedly to put out fires.

 ### What are the benefits of good Power Platform governance?